The Program

 A Divepod is a small group of people who learn together and deep-dive into interesting topics.

-The Divepod Summer Program is a 3-month learning program designed for teenagers (age 16+) and young adults who are interested in computer science and technology.
+The Divepod Advisory Program is an adaptive learning program designed for teenagers (age 16+) and young adults who are interested in computer science and technology.
 Each student is paired with an advisor to discover topics that are interesting to them and to design a custom learning plan.
 As a student learns and improves, the advisor helps adapt the plan to the student’s needs and introduces new topics.
-The summer program will be an opportunity for students to develop skills in self-directed learning, which allows them to be adaptable and drive their own education based on personal interests and goals.
+The program will be an opportunity for students to develop skills in self-directed learning, which allows them to be independent and drive their own education based on personal interests and goals.
 A core outcome we hope to achieve is that students form a positive relationship with learning and become more confident in tackling challenging problems that are important to them.
 We believe these skills and experiences are crucial for long-term success and mental wellbeing in an uncertain and rapidly changing world.

 The Divepod Model